-Chapter 3 - Working with Profile XP storage systems
+Chapter 3 - Working with RAID Storage Using GVG Disk Utility

-Describes how to set up the external storage for the Profile XP.
-Procedures are included for configurations with multiple PFC500 Fibre Channel RAID Chassis and PFC500E expansion chassis, and for systems with the optional second controller board.
+Describes how to set up local storage for the Profile XP Media Platform.
+Procedures are included for configurations with either PFR 500 or PFC 500 Fibre Channel RAID Chassis and expansion chassis, and for systems with the optional second controller board.